 except three: Effie, Jane and Calvin.

-Edward (3) born- died- married Mrs. Mary Johnson [Miss Mary Johnson, sister to Neill B. Johnson who was NC State Senator 1831, and daughter of Daniel Johnson and Isabella Brown.].
+Edward (3) born- died- married Mrs. Mary Johnson [Miss - not Mrs. - Mary Johnson, sister to Neill B. Johnson who was NC State Senator in 1829, and daughter of Daniel Johnson, Esq. and Isabella Brown.].
 They had six children - two sons and four daughters, viz, Daniel (Major), Evander, Jane, Annie, Eliza and Amanda.

 Peter (4), born- died- married Miss Fairley.
 They had one daughter, Margaret, who married Mail Wall of Anson Co., N.C.